fs714/go-ndpi/README.md

 ## 1. Introduction
 This project is a [nDPI](https://github.com/ntop/nDPI) wrapper by golang based on CGO.
 You can use nDPI by golang to do packet inspection.

+It is based on ndpi 4.4.0 release currently.

 ## 2. How to use this lib
 ### 2.1 Install nDPI Lib
 Clang lib nDPI should be installed firstly.
 Ubuntu 22.04 is used in follow guide.